Piasecki PV-2

-The Piasecki PV-2 was a helicopter designed by Frank Piasecki.
+The Piasecki PV-2 is a helicopter designed by Frank Piasecki.
 The PV-2 is best known for being one of the first successful helicopters flown in the United States.
 The PV-2 first flew on April 11, 1943.
 Developed as a technology demonstrator, the PV-2 brought several new features such as the first dynamically balanced rotor blades, a rigid tail rotor with a tension-torsion pitch change system, and a full cyclic and collective rotor pitch control.